Thorns-H/DiscordBot-Spanish/README.md

-"# Python Discord Bot - Bob Esponja"
+# Python Discord Bot - Bob Esponja
 ENG -
 This is my first bot using python, i made this repositosy as a guide for those who are new to this lenguage.